Holidays and Days Preceding and Following Holidays and Vacations

 Courses Meeting Away from the University

-At the end of each term, a period of six or seven days prior to the start of final examinations is designated as Reading Period.
+At the end of each term, a period of six or seven days prior to the start of the Final Examination Period is designated as Reading Period.
 Reading Period is intended to be a time for students to reflect, review, and synthesize what they have learned during the semester.
 In order to protect this educational purpose, the following rules apply during Reading Period:

 - With the exception of designated intensive language courses, no regular instruction may take place during Reading Period.
 Sections and review sessions may take place during Reading Period as may class sessions that must be made up due to weather or other emergencies.